AksoEo/docs/asc.md

 ### Strings and Lists
 Some functions will also work with types that are not strings or arrays (such as `sum`, which will simply act like the identity in that case, or `map f a` which will simply return `length a` times `f` if `f` is not a function).

-- `cat a b`: concatenates a and b
+- `cat a`: concatenates all items in a
-    + if the arguments are not both arrays or not both strings, will cast everything to strings
+    + if the arguments are not all arrays or not all strings, will cast everything to strings.
+The exact format is implementation-defined
-- `if a b c`: if a then b else c
-    + if a is not a bool, will always pick c
 - `map f a`: maps f over a
-- `flat_map f a`: maps f over a and concatenates the results.
+- `flat_map f a`: maps f over a and concatenates the results
 - `fold f r a`: left-folds a with f, and uses r as the initial value
 - `fold1 f a`: like fold, but uses first item as initial value
+    + will return null if a is empty or not a string or array
-- `filter f a`: filters a with f.
+- `filter f a`: filters a with f
+    + will return null if a is not a string or array
 - `index a b`: returns the item at index b inside a
     + will return null if the index is out of bounds
+    + will return null if b is not an integer
 - `length a`: returns length of a
     + will return null if a is not a string or array
 - `contains a b`: returns if a contains b
     + will return false if a is not a string or array
+    + will return false if a is a string and b is not

 Convenience functions: